 Getting advice without looking at the other areas of your financial picture can yield advice that might be good, but not for your unique situation.
 The best financial planner will help you address – among other things: estate planning, investments, education funding, insurance and risk management, retirement planning, and senior issues (including health insurance and long-term care).
 Lastly, take the time to interview a firm and learn about what makes them unique.
 If something doesn’t feel right, keep looking.

 Brown Financial Advisory is not the right fit for everyone.
 Keep exploring to learn more about our distinctives and services.
 Want to take the next step?
 Learn more by scheduling a complimentary meeting, using our quick connect form, or by calling (251) 928-9498.

-If it is not the right fit, we hope this advice will help you find a financial planning relationship that enables you to live with more purpose.
+If we are not the right fit, we hope this advice will help you find a financial planning relationship that enables you to live with more purpose.